Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese sour fish soup.
 Photo: Bui Thuy

-“The term canh chua ca is used to describe a variety of Vietnamese fish soups with a distinctive sweet, spicy and sour flavor,” notes the popular food website.
-The broth is made with tamarind, pineapple, tomatoes, okra, bean sprouts or other vegetables and served with catfish or carp, salmon or snakehead fish.
+“The term canh chua ca is used to describe a variety of Vietnamese fish soups with a distinctive sweet, spicy, and sour flavor,” notes a popular food website.
+The broth is made with tamarind, pineapple, tomatoes, okra, bean sprouts, or other vegetables, and catfish, carp, salmon, or snakehead fish.
 Fish soup is served with herbs and rice.

-Taking the top spot in the top 53 is pempek, a traditional Indonesian fish cake made from minced fish and tapioca flour.
-Palembang, South Sumatra, is said to be the birthplace of this dish, which has a rating of 4.7 out of 5 stars.
+Coming in at number one in the top 53 is pempek, a traditional Indonesian fish cake made from minced fish and tapioca starch.
+Palembang, South Sumatra, is said to be the birthplace of this dish, which has a 4.7 out of 5 star rating.

 Two Vietnamese dishes among the best fish dishes in Asia